Cesc Fàbregas: Managerial career

+Como

+Youth coach, interim and assistant manager

 On 1 July 2023, Fàbregas was appointed as head coach of Como's under-19 and B-teams following his retirement from professional football.
 He obtained his UEFA A coaching licence in 2023.

 Following the dismissal of Moreno Longo on 13 November 2023, Fàbregas was promoted to first-team head coach on an interim basis.
-As he had no UEFA Pro coaching licence by the time of his appointment, he was handed a special dispensation to fill in as head coach for one month.
+As he had no UEFA Pro coaching licence at the time of his appointment, he was handed a special dispensation to fill in as head coach for one month.
 On 20 December, Como announced the appointment of Osian Roberts as the new caretaker manager until the end of season, while Fàbregas would stay on as an assistant to the first team coaching staff.
-Fàbregas's final game in charge of the club was a 3–3 home draw against Palermo on 23 December.
+During his six matches as interim coach, Fàbregas recorded three wins, two draws and one loss, taking the team from seventh to third position in the Serie B table.
+The last match of his interim spell was a 3–3 home draw against Palermo on 23 December, with I Lariani scoring an equalising goal in the second minute of stoppage time to remain a point ahead of their promotion rivals.

+On 10 May 2024, Como gained automatic promotion to Serie A, after finishing second in Serie B.